So you want revenue growth in your wellness business. More customers? Different customers? New programs? What’s the best answer?

-Consider which of these six strategies best fits your business:
+Which of these strategies best fits your business?

-Sometimes this strategy allows you to retain customers you’d otherwise lose:
+Sometimes this strategy allows you to retain customers you’d otherwise lose, or attract an entirely new customer segment:

 2) Cross-sell existing services to current customers